 - Scan the QR code: Settings > Mobile Data > Add eSIM.

-- Upon landing, activate "Data Roaming" on that line and you're good to go.
+- Upon landing, activate "Data Roaming" on that line, and you're good to go.

-Belgrade, Novi Sad and the Balkans
+Belgrade, Novi Sad, and the Balkans

 Frequently asked questions

-Does the Serbia eSIM include calls?
+Does the eSIM for Serbia include calls?

 How much does roaming in Serbia cost with my operator?